LinoComesana/LinoComesana/README.md

 ### Hi there 👋

-My name is Lino Comesaña, and I am now a doctoral student at the University of Vigo.
+My name is Lino Comesaña.
 I got my Master's degree in Nuclear and Particle Physics at the University of Santiago de Compostela, Spain, same place where I received my bachelor's degree in Physics.

-As an Early Stage Researcher of the Applied Geotechnologies Research Group (Geotech), I am now working in geospatial data applications with the development of Deep Learning algorithms, with special interest in Remote Sensing systems that deal with different laser wavelengths (hyperespectral sources).
+As an Early Stage Researcher of the Applied Geotechnologies Research Group (Geotech) from the University of Vigo, I developed my Doctoral Thesis under the scope of geospatial data applications through the development of Deep Learning algorithms, with special interest in Multispectral Remote Sensing systems.

 <!--